-- Special Unit 2: a series about a secret division of the Chicago Police Department that dealt with paranormal crimes.
-The rest of the police department was completely in the dark about what SU-2 was.
+- Special Unit 2: A series about a secret division of the Chicago Police Department that deals with paranormal crimes.
+The rest of the police department is completely in the dark about what SU-2 is.

 - Torchwood: Top secret, beyond the government, funded by the crown alien investigators and weapons stockpilers (based on a rift in space in time in the middle of the craziness that is Cardiff in the Whoniverse to boot).

 - Twin Peaks: F.B.I.
 Agents investigate a murder in the town of Twin Peaks and are faced with paranormal overtones.

 - Warehouse 13: Secret Service agents in charge of Warehouse 13 hunt down paranormal artifacts

 - The X-Files: Many many episodes.
 Of course, the FBI is supposed to investigate things, but they happen to keep throwing two specific agents at certain cases.

 - YUP's Toppatakkeja Ja Toledon Terasta has a song where the main character detective gets important information from a living severed head stored in a closet with a cassette recorder.